-Career dissatisfaction is something we’ve all experience, and a major roadblock to productivity, health, and professional success.
+Career dissatisfaction is something we’ve all experienced, and a major roadblock to productivity, health, and professional success.
 So why are we all so unhappy in a market where arguably, economic conditions and job opportunities are on the uptick?

 “Americans hate their jobs, even with perks,” blasts USA today, citing a recent Gallup report revealing that just 30% of US employees are engaged and inspired at work.
 The good news?
 That’s up from 28% in 2010.
 The bad news?
-Aside from the obvious, at this rate most of us will be lucky to be part of a fully-engaged, happy American workforce in our lifetimes.
+Aside from the obvious, at this rate, most of us will be lucky to be part of a fully-engaged, happy American workforce in our lifetimes.

 Okay, so maybe it’s not that simple.
 But the figures around our paltry rate of career satisfaction don’t lie, and here’s why:

 A lot of things factor into how satisfied we are with our jobs, and we aren’t even aware sometimes of what those things are.
 How much of that is influenced by the information, messaging, and cultures around us, versus our own values and interests?